stephanieschoch/data-centric-resources/_papers/data-contribution-estimation/other/other-methods.md

 ---
 layout: page
 title: Other Methods
+parent: Other
-parent: Data Contribution Estimation
+grand_parent: Data Contribution Estimation
-nav_order: 3
+nav_order: 2
 ---

-## Other-Methods
+## Other Methods for Data Contribution Estimation
 {: .no_toc }

 <!--